OlympusDAO-Education/Documentation/using-the-website/migrate_v2.md

 ![Migration UI](../.gitbook/assets/using-the-website/migration_v2/ui2.png)

 3\.
-Approve each of the available token and sign the transaction in your wallet.
+Approve each of the available tokens and sign the transaction in your wallet.

 4\.
 Once all the tokens have been approved, click "Migrate" and sign the transaction.